-An electrical contracting company faced the threat of insolvency due to its inability to meet a contingent cross-guarantee claim for debts, which it had guaranteed, from a related entity.
+An electrical contracting company faced the threat of insolvency due to its inability to meet a cross-guarantee claim for debts which it had guaranteed from a related entity.

-The related entity was wound up after significant losses and cash flow problems prompted the directors to appoint a liquidator.
-This triggered potential cross-guarantee claims against the electrical contracting company.
+The related entity was wound up after incurring significant losses which triggered potential cross-guarantee claims against the electrical contracting company.

-A relatively straightforward strategy was developed to restructure the balance sheet using the voluntary administration process.
-But in practice, it was extremely complicated and involved multiple stakeholders, refinancing a secured facility, and a deed of company arrangement with an associated creditors’ trust to process payments to creditors.
+We were engaged to develop a strategy to restructure the balance sheet utilising the voluntary administration process.
+The process was quite complicated and involved multiple stakeholders, refinancing a secured lender and a deed of company arrangement with an associated creditors’ trust to process payments to creditors.

-With one company in liquidation, the directors were extremely stressed by the complexity of the restructuring and the need to place the company in voluntary administration to implement the deed of company arrangement.
+The directors were very stressed by the complexity of the restructuring and the need to place the company into voluntary administration.

 How we turned things around.